docksal/docksal/docs/content/core/volumes.md

 See [stacks/volumes-none.yml](https://github.com/docksal/docksal/blob/master/stacks/overrides-none.yml).

 {{% notice note %}}
 When a project is created, there are a few volumes created for it.
-One of them is called `project_root` which is mapped to a specific location on the host.
-If you need to move the location of your project on your host system, run `fin rm` inside the project first to remove these mappings.
+One of them is called `<project_name>_project_root` (where `<project_name>` is the machine name of your project).
+This volume is mapped to a specific location on the host.
+If you need to move the location of a project on the host system, the project stack will first need to be removed (run `fin project rm` inside the project), then you can move the project folder and start the project stack again.
 {{% /notice %}}